xiaoxianyu-office/mm/Mobs/Mobs.md

 ```

 #### Armor
-Sets the base value of the mob's armor attribute.
+Set the base value of the mob's armor attribute.
 Minecraft caps the max armor value to 30.
 Whenever the mob is holding or wearing an item with attribute modifiers will also affect the total armor.
 ```yml
 example_mob: